petr-korobeinikov/saltstack-example/README.md

 memcached   | install Memcached with different configurations.
 cron        | use state and file definition of cron task.
 user        | add specific user and group.
-postgresql  | install and configure Postgresql from official repo.
+postgresql  | install and configure Postgresql from pgdg repo.
+pgbouncer   | install and configure Pgbouncer from pgdg repo.

 Directory structure
 -------------------